linode/cloud-firewall-controller/README.md

 Upgrading the cloud-firewall-controller version will apply the latest ruleset to the primary CloudFirewall custom resource if the rules detected match one of the previous revisions from this repo.

+As of this release, a new field `spec.defaultRules` (default true) controls whether the built-in default rule set is automatically applied.
+Your CR can be minimal and rely on defaults, and optionally specify custom rules that will be appended after the defaults.
+Existing CRs that matched a known previous default ruleset will be migrated to this model automatically by the controller.

-If custom rules have been applied via the `firewall` block in the values file, these will be upgraded via a Helm upgrade because the custom rules are merged with the defaults using Helm templating.
+If custom rules have been applied via the `firewall` block in the values file, these will be applied by the controller in addition to the defaults.

 ```yaml
 # Additional Cloud Firewall rules can be added to the default set by adding them to the list below.